 The success of Wonderful Things has promoted the Rossendale area beyond the valley’s hills.
 Parents and groups from further afield are starting to recognise the fantastic environment and activities that we can offer.
 Radio Lancashire broadcast live from Parliamentary Day which was run by Rossendale and Darwen MP, Jake Berry, which was a great way to promote the valley.

 In Summer 2016 the activity sessions at Wonderful Things were fully booked by families who recognised the benefit that the provision can make to their children’s lives.
 In response to parental feedback and the success of the project so far, Wonderful Things has taken the bold step of ‘growing wings’ as an independent not-for-profit company, and has been offering activities in further schools and venues since September 2016.
-In Summer 2017 Wonderful Things offered 5 weeks of activities in 6 different locations and in 2017/18 they are set to grow even further with a joint venture with Stockport Homes.
+In Summer 2017 Wonderful Things offered 5 weeks of activities in 6 different locations and since October 2017 they have grown even further thanks to a joint venture with Stockport Homes Group.

 Wonderful Things has shown that the ‘curriculum’ doesn’t need to end when school is closed – learning new skills, developing great character traits, fostering independence and resilience in our children and young people, can happen in exciting and innovative ways.